arnesanches/arnesanches/README.md

 ### Welcome to my portfolio!

-Here you will find projects covering automation, artificial intelligence, data analysis, and web scraping.
-All data used is fictitious, ensuring complete safety and privacy.
-Each work reflects my dedication to creating practical solutions using clean and efficient code to tackle real-world challenges in innovative ways.
-Among the highlights is a sophisticated Power BI dashboard that transforms data into interactive and dynamic insights.
+This space showcases practical projects in automation, artificial intelligence, data analysis, and web scraping, including an interactive and dynamic Power BI dashboard that transforms raw data into clear and actionable insights.

 ## Projects